Winter Activities Away from the Slopes

 SNOWSHOEING, WINTER WALKING & HIKING

-Walks and hikes through snow-covered landscapes are great ways to experience Austria’s natural winter wonderland first-hand and leave all the stress of everyday life behind.
-What’s more: Many trails are manageable for all ages and skill levels, making winter adventures accessible for even more people.
-And, unless you opt for snowshoeing, you don’t need any special equipment except for boots and warm clothes either.
+Walks and hikes through snow-covered landscapes are great ways to experience Austria’s wintery landscapes first-hand and leave all the stress of everyday life behind.
+What’s more: Many trails are manageable for all ages and skill levels, making the outdoor adventures accessible for even more people.
+And, unless they opt for snowshoeing, holidaymakers don’t need any special equipment except for boots and warm clothes either.

-While you can walk and hike in all winter regions, some are especially known for their extensive network of trails and beautiful tours.
-Zillertal (400 km of winter hiking trails!), Kitzbühel, and the Arlberg region feature everything from family-friendly walks to multi-day hiking adventures, while Vorarlberg’s Bregenz Forest in Vorarlberg and the Hohe Tauern National Park in Carinthia and Salzkammergut are especially popular for snowshoeing.
+While walking and hiking is possible in all winter regions, some are especially known for their extensive network of trails and beautiful tours.
+Zillertal (over 460 km of winter hiking trails!), and the Arlberg region feature everything from family-friendly walks to multi-day hiking adventures, while Kitzbühel additionally offers guided star gazing hikes in February.
+Vorarlberg’s Bregenz Forest and the Hohe Tauern National Park in Carinthia and Salzkammergut are popular with snowshoeing fans.

 WINTER SUP, CANOEING & KAYAKING

-Who says you can only paddle in the summer months?
-With the right equipment, think dry suits, waterproof gloves, and neoprene boots, navigating your boat or board around the Austrian lakes and rivers can be just as enjoyable.
+Who says you can only paddle in the warmer months?
+With the right equipment, think dry suits, waterproof gloves, and neoprene boots, navigating your boat or board around the Austrian lakes and rivers can be just as enjoyable in the colder months.
 Just imagine the unique and unusual views of the snow-covered landscapes right from the water!

 Winter paddling, especially SUP, is best suited for those who have already gained some experience in the summer.
 You want to minimize the risk of falling into the ice-cold water after all.
 That being said, some winter resorts do offer paddling courses for beginner.
 Check out winter kayaking in the Kitzbühel Alps for workshops and guided tours (all skill levels), rent your board at Carinthia’s Lake Weissensee, or, if you are looking for something extra special, the Hintertux Glacier in Zillertal, where you can stand up paddle – or swim! – in an ice cave.